Exactly Soluble Model of a 3D Symmetry Protected Topological Phase of Bosons with Surface Topological Order: From 2D anyon model to lattice Hamiltonian - Technical Details and Physical Picture

+The lattice Hamiltonian presented in the main text is based on a general construction introduced by Walker and Wang\cite{Walker2012,Keyserlingk2013}, applied to the specific case of the 3-fermion model discussed above.
+Here we will give a qualitative description of the ground states that result from the Walker-Wang construction, and explain how it gives rise to the trivial bulk and topologically ordered surface of our lattice Hamiltonian.

-To realize such a surface state, we will use a Hamiltonian based on the Walker-Wang\cite{Walker2012,Keyserlingk2013} construction.
-This leads to a ground state wave function which is a superposition of loops (more precisely ``string nets", in the sense of \cite{Levin2005}) labelled by the anyon types.
+A Walker-Wang model can be built from any anyon model.
+The Hilbert space consists of all ways of assigning an anyon label to each edge of the lattice; the Hamiltonian is chosen such that the ground state wave function is a superposition of loops (more precisely ``string nets", in the sense of \cite{Levin2005}) labelled by the anyon types.
 The amplitude for a given configuration of these loops $C$ in the 3+1D wave function $\Psi_{\rm 3D}(C)$ is determined by the expectation value of the corresponding Wilson loop operators in the 2+1D TQFT; i.e. we set:

 This is similar in spirit to eg. Quantum Hall wavefunctions, which are related to the space-time correlations of their edge states.
 Here, since we demand a topologically ordered boundary state, the expectation values are taken in the boundary TQFT.
-Below we will argue more physically why the bulk wave function encodes the statistical interactions of the surface anyons, but why the bulk is itself not topologically ordered.
+Below we will argue more physically why the bulk wave function encodes the statistical interactions of the surface anyons, while posessing no topological order itself.